Colombia

 Working hours

-Colombian Standard Time is year-round GMT-5, placing it right on the edge of where you can comfortably work to maintain some overlap with European colleagues.
+Colombia Time (COT) is year-round GMT-5, placing it right on the edge of where you can comfortably work to maintain some overlap with European colleagues.
 I would generally start each day at 06:30 local time, finishing a couple of hours earlier than normal.
+For anyone maintaining North American hours, Colombia's position is ideal, aligning perfectly with Eastern Time during US Standard Time, and with Central Time during US Daylight Saving Time.

 🇪🇺 Consider working European hours from Asia?